Selecting a language will automatically trigger the translation of the page content.

 • Romance scam (emotional swindle) which aims to obtain a sum of money from the victim who has developed feelings towards the crook

-What's the difference with theft and breach of trust?
+Difference from theft and breach of trust

-• The scam is different from the theft.
+The scam is different from the theft.
 It is theft when property is stolen from the victim against his will.

-• The scam is different from breach of trust.
+The scam is different from breach of trust.
 In a scam, the transaction is fraudulent from the start.
 In a breach of trust, the perpetrator legally received the good or money and then embezzled it.

 Conversely, if the crook pretends to be a guardian of a person to withdraw money from the bank, he commits a scam, because he has no right to manage that money.